cincospenguinos/CircleGa/README.md

 ### Level design

-- [ ] There is a very short tutorial level that shows how to play
-	- [ ] Explains movement via text
-	- [ ] Explains firing via text
-	- [ ] Tells you to fire at the natives via text
 - [ ] Explore level design space created by the rules of the game
 - [ ] Change the text of the menu screen to whatever it is you decide, Andre